-ITSSOIN is a research project funded under the European Commission's 7th Framework Programme and was initiated in response to a call for research "The impact of the third sector on socio-economic development in Europe".
-The project represents a research collaboration between 11 European institutions, is led by the University of Heidelberg, and runs from 2014-2017.
+ITSSOIN is a research project funded under the European Commission's 7th Framework Programme responding to a call to investigate "The impact of the third sector on socio-economic development in Europe".
+The project is a research collaboration between 11 European institutions led by the University of Heidelberg and runs from 2014-2017.

-Date: 8.
-October 2016
+Date: 08 October 2016

-ITSSOIN deliverable: No. .3
+ITSSOIN deliverable: No. 6.5